nushastro/website/docs/optics/magnitude/apparent_absolute_magnitude.md

         \end{align*}$$

-        This "general strategy" is to express combined fluxes as the sum of component fluxes, and split the fraction into individual fractions to evaluate
+        The "general strategy" is to express combined fluxes as the sum of component fluxes, and split the fraction into individual fractions to evaluate

 !!!
 Question "Triple star system"